Elliptic multizetas and the elliptic double shuffle relations: The elliptic double shuffle and push-neutrality relations

 where the last equality is a standard identity (see Appendix A of \cite{Racinet:Thesis} or (3.3.1) of \cite{Schneps:ARI}).
-Therefore the mould $ma([a,\mathfrak{a}(\tau)])$ is a push-neutral mould, i.e.~$[a,\mathfrak{a}(\tau)]$ is push-neutral as a power series. \end{proof}
+Therefore the mould $ma([a,\mathfrak{a}(\tau)])$ is a push-neutral mould, that is, $[a,\mathfrak{a}(\tau)]$ is push-neutral as a power series. \end{proof}